-According to the 2016 California Building Code, bolts may not be installed in mudsill holes that are more than 1/16 inch larger than the diameter of the bolt.
-Virtually all existing bolts have over-sized holes and are in violation of the code.
+According to the California Building Code, bolts installed in mudsill holes that are more than 1/16 inch larger than the diameter of the bolt are illegal.
+Virtually all existing bolts we have seen have over-sized holes and violate the code.

-Contractors invariably drill holes into the mudsill that are much larger than the diameter of the foundation bolt so that the mudsill can be adjusted side to side or back and forth.
-As you can see in the image below, when a foundation bolt has over sized holes the bolts do not work together when the earthquake hits.
-Instead only one bolt works at a time and the bolts fail sequentially.
-One of the most common types of damage in the 1989 Loma Prieta and the 1994 Northridge earthquakes was splitting of the mudsills caused by foundation bolts in over-sized holes.
+Contractors invariably drill holes into the mudsill that are much larger than the diameter of the foundation bolt.
+That way, the contractor can move the mudsill side to side or back and forth.
+As you can see in the image to the right, when a foundation bolt has over-sized holes, the bolts do not work together when the earthquake hits.
+Instead, only one bolt works at a time.

 So what should I do if I have over-sized bolt Holes

 Bolts installed in over-sized holes are half as strong as bolts installed in code approved holes.
 When designing your retrofit consider these bolts as being only half the strength of properly installed bolts.